base4nfdi/pid4nfdi/content/events/2025-09-22-on-site-workshop_eln-dmp/index.md

 location: Helmholtz Association Headquarter, Anna-Louisa-Karsch-Straße 2, 10178 Berlin

-summary: 'The PID4NFDI team invites you to participate in our 'Metadata & PID Workflows' workshop, which is a joint event for ELN and DMP tools.
+summary: 'The PID4NFDI team invites you to participate in our Metadata & PID Workflows workshop, which is a joint event for ELN and DMP tools.
 The workshop will take place from 22 to 23 September (lunch to lunch) in Berlin.'
-abstract: 'The PID4NFDI team invites you to participate in our 'Metadata & PID Workflows' workshop, which is a joint event for ELN and DMP tools.
+abstract: 'The PID4NFDI team invites you to participate in our Metadata & PID Workflows workshop, which is a joint event for ELN and DMP tools.
 The workshop will take place from 22 to 23 September (lunch to lunch) in Berlin.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.